CNES/S1Tiling/docs/use.rst

 ``[Filtering]`` section
 +++++++++++++++++++++++

-.. note:: The following options will eventually be used for the multitemporal filtering.
-They are not used by S1Tiling application.
+.. note:: Multitemporal filtering is not yet integrated in S1Tiling.

 .. list-table::